alejio/alejio.github.io/content/about.md

 ## My journey

-My career is grounded in a strong foundation in **statistics** and **applied mathematics** — I hold an MSc in Statistics (awarded with distinction) and have been a **Chartered Statistician (CStat)** for over a decade.
+My career is grounded in a strong foundation in **Data Science**.
+I hold an MSc in Statistics (awarded with distinction) and have been a **Chartered Statistician (CStat)** for over a decade.
 From there, I applied machine learning in various domains: starting with geophysics, where I developed ML approaches that reduced seismic data QC time by 70%; and later in financial services, open banking, and fintech.

-Since 2018, I’ve worked at the forefront of **open banking and fintech AI**, holding senior data leadership roles at companies like **TrueLayer** (the UK’s first open banking unicorn) and **Tarabut** (MENA’s leading open banking platform).
-Across these roles, I built data teams, delivered data products deployed across six regions, and generated multi-million dollar revenue from data initiatives — always with a pragmatic, impact-driven approach to AI and data science.
+Since 2018, I’ve worked at the forefront of **Open Banking and fintech AI**, being the first data hire at companies like **TrueLayer** (the UK’s first open banking unicorn) and **Tarabut** (MENA’s leading open banking platform).
+Across these roles, I built data teams, delivered data products deployed across six regions, and generated multi-million dollar revenue from data initiatives - always with a pragmatic, impact-driven approach to AI and data science.

 ## Highlights

-- **AI & Machine Learning Leadership**: Delivered production-grade ML systems in fintech — from financial behaviour insights to automated categorisation and verification services.
+- **AI & Machine Learning Leadership**: Delivered production-grade ML systems in fintech: from financial behaviour insights to automated categorisation and verification services.
 Led MLOps efforts ensuring 99.9% availability and weekly model updates at scale.
 - **Data Platforms & Governance**: Designed and integrated cloud-native data platforms (AWS, GCP, Snowflake, dbt).
 Chaired data governance committees, embedding compliance with data protection laws through policies, processes, and culture change.
 - **Open Banking & Fintech Data Products**: Built data capabilities and products that opened new revenue streams, contributing over **$4M in data product revenue** and serving internal and external stakeholders across regions.
 - **Team Building & Technical Leadership**: Scaled data functions across 4+ countries, managing 10+ FTE, and reporting directly to CEOs and CTOs.